njiang8/Create_Synthetic_Population/README.md

 Our method includes the following steps:
-* Setep 1.
-Generating workplaces, individual agents organized into households and place workplaces and  individuals on the cleaned road lines. (https://github.com/njiang8/Create_Synthetic_Population/blob/master/1_Creat_Individuals.ipynb)
+* Step 1.
+Generating workplaces, individual agents organized into households and place workplaces and  individuals on the cleaned road lines.
+[Link1](https://github.com/njiang8/Create_Synthetic_Population/blob/master/1_Creat_Individuals.ipynb)
-2. Assigning individual agents to their daytime locations including work, school and daycare
+* Step 2.
+Assigning individual agents to their daytime locations including work, school and daycare
-3. Assigning unique Road ID (extracted from road line) to individual agents, work loactions, school and daycare.
+* Step 3.
+Assigning unique Road ID (extracted from road line) to individual agents, work loactions, school and daycare.
-4. Creating individual networks representing group membership in a family or other household type and either a work or school
+* Step 4.
+Creating individual networks representing group membership in a family or other household type and either a work or school